siuusunn/ga-project-1-snake-game/README.md

 - The game should end when the snake hits the wall or itself
 - Snake speeds up as it eats more

-// Suggested enhancements
+// EXTRAS
 Responsive design
-Multi-player mode
+Multi-player mode (NOT POSSIBLE FOR ME)
-High score table
+High score table - DONE
+Choose difficulty - DONE